deletedcu/angular-demo/lectures/day-2/routing.md

 # Routing in Angular

 ## Lesson Objectives
-*By the end of this, developers will be able to:*
+*By the end of this lesson, students should be able to:*

-- Create a new angular app
+- Create a new Angular app.
-- Clean up app HTML
+- Clean up the app's HTML.
-- Create About, Links, and Resume components
+- Create About, Links, and Resume components.
-- Edit the HTML for the About, Links, and Resume components
+- Edit the HTML for the About, Links, and Resume components.
-- Display all components at once
+- Display all of the components at once.
-- Set up the router
+- Set up the router.
-- Tell the router where to display the components
+- Tell the router where to display the components.
-- Create links to the different "pages"
+- Create links to the different "pages."
-- Create an external routing file
+- Create an external routing file.
-- Use external AppRoutingModule in app.module.ts
+- Use the external AppRoutingModule in app.module.ts.

-## Create a new angular app
+## Create a New Angular App

 First create a new app using: